walmartlabs/phoenix-app-promo/README.md

 ## Usage

 Phoenix App Promo requires [jQuery](http://jquery.com) or [Zepto](http://zeptojs.com) to run.
-It can be used as a standalone component or with the Phoenix stack.
+It can be used as a standalone component or included into a project via [phoenix-build](https://github.com/walmartlabs/phoenix-build).

 The code below shows how to use the Phoenix App Promo banner: